debuglevel/omnitracker-internals/README.md

 # OMNITRACKER internals

-OMNITRACKER internals is a web microservice to access some OMNITRACKER internals:
+OMNITRACKER internals is a microservice and frontend to access (i.e. show a list of) some OMNITRACKER internals:

--  ...
-TODO
+* AutoCalculations
+* Fields
+* Folders
+* KPIs
+* Layouts
+* Scripts
+* WebService Consumer Profiles
+* WebService Consumer Call Profiles

 # HTTP API